MTG/freesound/_docs/api/source/analysis_docs.rst

 spectral_centroid
 -------------------------

-**Description:** Spectral centroid of the audio signal, indicating where the "center of mass" of the spectrum is.
+**Description:** Spectral centroid (Hz) of the audio signal, indicating where the "center of mass" of the spectrum is.
 It correlates with the perception of "brightness" of a sound, making it useful for characterizing musical timbre.
 It is computed as the weighted mean of the signal's frequencies, weighted by their magnitudes.

 **Mode:** mean